pdxchambers/JavaScript30/readme.md

 to do 100 Code Kata in 2020.
 I've posted a [full list](https://pdxchambers.com/2020-code-kata-challenge/) of my kata on my [website](https://www/pdxchambers.com).

 ### Day 1 - Drum Kit
 This lesson involved binding key presses to sounds and focused on key and transition events.
 The interface is simple, a list of buttons that, when the corresponding key is pressed, produces a sound like a bass drum, hand clap, or cymbal strike.
+[Drum Kit](http://www.pdxchambers.com/livesamples/javascript30/drumkit/)